Aylur/astal/docs/guide/getting-started/supported-languages.md

 ## Python

-There was a WIP [library for python](https://github.com/aylur/astal/tree/feat/python), to make it behave similar to the above two but I don't plan on finishing it, because I'm not a fan of python.
+There is a WIP [package for python](https://github.com/aylur/astal/tree/feat/python), to bring declaritivity to Python similar to the above two languages.
-If you are interested in picking it up, feel free to open a PR.
-Nonetheless you can still use python the OOP way [pygobject](https://pygobject.gnome.org/tutorials/gobject/subclassing.html) intended it.
+However, you can still use python the OOP way [pygobject](https://pygobject.gnome.org/tutorials/gobject/subclassing.html) intended it in the meantime.

 Examples: